aki2o/emacs-plsense/README.md

 * yank
 * yas/commit-snippet

-Analyzing is not done without executing the above command.
+**Note:** There are two type of Analyzing, simplified/complete.
-And, analyzing is simplified at the timing other than save-buffer.
+**Note:** In the above case, Analyzing is simplified at the timing other than save-buffer.

+#### About analyzing in editing buffer

-It means that the following item is not reflect at these timing.
+* A simplified analyzing is low cost.
+But the following item is not reflect.
     * imported method/variable by use statement

-I hope you execute save-buffer frequency.
-For example, the way is using auto-save-buffers.
+* You can do a complete analyzing by executing `plsense-update-current-buffer`.
+* You can do a simplified analyzing by executing `plsense--add-pointed-source`.
+* You can add the timing of a simplified analyzing by using `plsense-server-sync-trigger-ize`.
+* If you want to change the analyzing timing, see help of them and definition of `plsense-config-default`.

 ### Identify context